subalakshmi-29/codealpha_task_student-grade-tracker/README.md

-📊 Student Grade Tracker - Java Project
+# 📊 Student Grade Tracker - Java Project

-🚀 Overview

 The Student Grade Tracker is a simple Java console application that helps track student grades.
 The user can:
 Enter the number of students.